 You will be assigned cases from selected chapters.
 Each case is valued at 25 points.
 The case assignments will be graded on clarity of thought process, grammar, spelling and technical content.
 All assignments must be typed and must use Standard English with correct grammar and punctuation.
-The case assignments are due at the beginning of class.
+Assignments will be accepted by email (preferably attached as a MS Word) as long as the case arrives before 6:00 p.m. on the due date or in person at the beginning of class.
+Cases received after the beginning of class (6:00 p.m.) will not be accepted and a zero will be awarded for the assignment.
 NO EXCEPTIONS.
-If for any reason, you are unable to attend class on the day a case assignment is due, assignments will be accepted by email (preferably attached as a MS Word) as long as the case arrives before 6:00 p.m. on the due date.
-Do not email case assignments unless you are unable to attend class.